stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. On the LabVM, open File Explorer and navigate to `C:\ServerlessMCW\MCW-Serverless-architecture-master\Hands-on lab\lab-files\src\TollBooth`.

-2. From the **TollBooth** folder, open the Visual Studio Solution by double-clicking the `TollBooth.sln` file.
+2. From the **TollBooth** folder opened in step 1, open the Visual Studio Solution by double-clicking the `TollBooth.sln` file.

     ![In the TollBooth folder in File Explorer, TollBooth.sln is highlighted.](media/file-explorer-toll-booth-sln.png "File Explorer")